MrGruggs/randol_burgershotUPDATE2023/README.md

 - If looking for Job Management menu, it is situated on the wall with the electric box just at the rear entrance of Burgershot MLo.

+If stuck and crying about it, contact me @ https://discord.gg/uYdxH6VFT   :)

 -----------------------------------------------------------------------------------------------------------------------------------------------------    CAREFULLY FOLLOW THE VIDEO AND THIS READ-ME !!!!